Please use this identifier to cite or link to this item: http://hdl.handle.net/11667/209

 dc.publisherBiological and Environmental Sciences, University of Stirlingen_GB

-dc.relationMoore, CD; Farman, DI; Särkinen, T; Stevenson, PC; Vallejo-Marín, M (In submission): Pollen removal changes floral scent of buzz-pollinated Solanum flowers.
+dc.relationMoore, CD; Farman, DI; Särkinen, T; Stevenson, PC; Vallejo-Marín, M (2024): Pollen removal changes floral scent of buzz-pollinated Solanum flowers.
 Biological and Environmental Sciences, University of Stirling.
 Dataset. http://hdl.handle.net/11667/209en_GB

 dc.rightsAfter embargo period ends, rights covered by the standard CC-BY 4.0 licence: https://creativecommons.org/licenses/by/4.0/en_GB